 Congestive heart failure:

-Thiazolidinediones, including pioglitazone, cause or exacerbate congestive heart failure (CHF) in some patients.
-After initiation and after dose increases, monitor patients carefully for signs and symptoms of heart failure (eg, excessive, rapid weight gain; dyspnea, edema).
-If heart failure develops, it should be managed according to current standards of care, and discontinuation or dose reduction of alogliptin/pioglitazone must be considered.
+Thiazolidinediones, including rosiglitazone, cause or exacerbate congestive heart failure (CHF) in some patients.
+After initiation of rosiglitazone and after dose increases, observe patients carefully for signs and symptoms of heart failure (including excessive, rapid weight gain; dyspnea; and/or edema).
+If these signs and symptoms develop, manage the heart failure according to current standards of care.
+Furthermore, consider discontinuation or dose reduction of rosiglitazone.

-Alogliptin/pioglitazone is not recommended in patients with symptomatic heart failure.
-Initiation in patients with established New York Heart Association (NYHA) class III or IV heart failure is contraindicated.
+Rosiglitazone is not recommended in patients with symptomatic heart failure.
+Initiation of rosiglitazone in patients with established New York Heart Association (NYHA) class III or IV heart failure is contraindicated.

 Excipient information presented when available (limited, particularly for generics); consult specific product labeling.